isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Unless you genuinely just deal with individual characters, using character-level input leads to the user code performing potentially error-prone and potentially inefficient compusition ot tokens out of characters.
+Unless you genuinely just deal with individual characters, using character-level input leads to the user code performing potentially error-prone and potentially inefficient composition of tokens out of characters.

 ##### Example